alteryx/compose/docs/source/main_concepts.rst

     :width: 425px
     :align: center

-In cases where the labeling function returns continuous values, there are label transforms available to further process the labels into discrete values.
+In cases where the labeling function returned continuous values, there are label transforms available to further process the labels into discrete values.